-Dubai, another global metropolis and center of finance, art, tourism and transport, is also futuristically developed city with some of world tallest buildings and largest shopping malls.
-It has become famous for its six and seven star hotels, which redefined hospitality luxury and brought it to another level.
+Dubai, another global metropolis and center of finance, art, tourism, and transport, is also a futuristically developed city with some of the world’s tallest buildings and largest shopping malls.
+It has become famous for its six and seven-star hotels, which redefined hospitality luxury and brought it to another level.

 - Official name: United Arab Emirates

 - Area: 77,700 sq km (30,000 sq miles)

 - Major religion: Islam

 - Life expectancy: 76 years (men), 78 years (women)

 The United Arab Emirates is located on the southeast corner of the Arabian Peninsula, on the Persian Gulf.
 Based on its size, it is a small country, it is 115th in the world.
 Neighboring countries are Saudi Arabia and Oman.

 As with many countries, your passport must be valid for at least three months after you complete your visit to Emirates, so please plan ahead.
 The United Arab Emirates have an agreement with many countries to provide visa on entry for tourism purposes.

 For other types of visas, please check the conditions and guidance on this page.

 For general details about visa requirements click here.